ShieldOrder/process-layer-doctrine/applications/zcg/02-End-to-End-Decision-Flow.md

 ## Purpose

-This section describes, at a high level, how Zcash Community Grants (ZCG) decisions and grant execution typically flow in practice today.
+This section describes, at a high level, how Zcash Community Grants (ZCG) decisions and grant execution typically flow in practice.

 The intent is descriptive only.
 No stage is evaluated, optimized, or judged.

 The flow represents a composite derived from documented process, public discussion, and observed practice across multiple grant cycles.